cwahlfeldt/quickcrop/README.md

-# LetterCrop
+# quickcrop

-LetterCrop is a web application that allows users to quickly crop images to a letter size (8.5" x 11") aspect ratio.
+quickcrop is a web application that allows users to quickly crop images to a letter size (8.5" x 11") aspect ratio.
 The app provides an intuitive interface for loading, viewing, and cropping images with support for zooming, panning, and keyboard shortcuts.

 ## Features